Monday, November 28, 2011

 You think Mel would have let that stop him?

-And seriously, does anyone really love Captain America?
-No. He seems like he was created by some drab civics committee to deflect flak about juvenile delinquency.
-Comic book fans in the 1980s loved, as I did, the Fantastic Four when drawn by Kirby or John Byrne.
-We loved the X-Men as written by Chris Clarendon.
-We loved Frank Miller's stint with Daredevil, but Captain America (I presume since I never read the CA comics even though I had a complete run of The Invaders) could never get too dark; he stood for something, and thus seemed wooden, like a support rod for a tomato plant --and here the baroque steampunk version of WW2 is, in retrospect, vaguely disrespectful.
-In the 1940s comics it was okay to give Nazis superpowers and gigantic death rays, but it seems now to diminish the true heroism of the men and women who fought and/or died in that war.
-And when I see villains wasting time staring at glowing green or blue power sources I begin to think of RED SONJA (1985).
-Man, I really wanted that movie to be good.
+And some might say that--in the modern light of things--the baroque steampunk version of WW2 is, in vaguely disrespectful, 'too soon'.
+In the 1940s comics it was okay to give Nazis gigantic death rays, but it seems now to diminish the true heroism of the men and women who fought and/or died in that war-zzzzzz.
+And when I see villains wasting time staring at glowing green or blue power sources I begin to think of Red Sonja (1985).
+Man, I knew that comic fairly well, too, and I really wanted that movie to be good.
 But it wasn't.
-Each bad scene and haircut stretched time to tedium where freezing oneself to get to the credits faster seemed to be already happening, but in a botched version where we're conscious the whole time.
+Each bad scene and haircut (they gave her a mullet for god's sake) stretched time to tedium where freezing oneself to get to the end credits faster seemed to be already happening, but in a botched version where we're conscious the whole time.
 Red Skull fares only moderately better in that regard.
 Red does not mean hot in these cases.
-Like Captain America, Red Sonja even as a comic character seemed exist soley to indulge some base instinct (patriotism as the last refuge of the sexually frustrated).

 Freeze me, then, Big Red Sonja Skull, so I can miss Christmas and airport anxiety and just magically get to the time when that AVENGERS movie is finally released... as an eye drop of digitally encoded biotechnology that lets me dream it in 4-D. Freeze me, December, and let me remember a time when I, too, felt human... and 22.